 Draft World Splitter Settings

 Draft World Splitter Settings is VySol's in-memory backend contract for the splitter settings attached to a new uncommitted draft world.
-It gives future ingestion setup code a stable place to read and update splitter settings before the world is successfully committed.
+It gives future ingestion setup code a stable place to read, update, and validate splitter settings before ingestion work is allowed to use them.

 This page is for developers, power users, and AI coding agents that need to understand draft-world setup state before changing ingestion defaults, draft lifecycle behavior, committed-world storage, or future splitter integration.